-The stations in Monopoly are generally only worth it if you can buy three or four as this will generate a return on investment of 50 or 100% each time they are landed on.
+The stations in Monopoly are generally only worth it if you can buy three or four as this will generate a return on investment of 25% each time they are landed on.
 However, in a two-player game, it’s wise to buy one or two to prevent your opponent from owning too many.

 If stations are already owned by two or three opponents, you should not buy the remaining one as this would almost certainly be a waste of money.